A little info and a few minutes are all we need.

 Visa Credit Cards

 You can get a credit card almost anywhere.
 So what makes the eDCU Visa® credit card different?
 We've got one of the lowest interest rates in the Pacific Northwest.
 But saving isn't as fun as spending.
 That's why we offer uChoose Rewards®.
-Earn points on every purchase for gift cards, merchandise, and more!*
+Earn points on every purchase for cash back, gift cards, travel, merchandise, and more!*

 - No annual fee